-1. No living allowance or other benefits are to be provided during the period of suspension.
+- 1. No living allowance or other benefits are to be provided during the period of suspension, unless the suspension is due to FMLA or FMLA-like circumstances in which case the member may continue to receive health benefits for up to twelve weeks during suspension. - 2.
+The member will be suspended without any AmeriCorps benefits, including living allowance, health insurance and child care and without receiving credit for hours missed if the member has committed a third offense in accordance with paragraph D of the Rule of Conduct section of this agreement. - 3.
+A member will be suspended without any AmeriCorps benefits, including living allowance, health insurance and child care and without receiving credit for hours missed if the member is charged with a violent felony of the sale or distribution of a controlled substance, or convicted of the possession of a controlled substance.

-- 2. The member will be suspended without any AmeriCorps benefits, including living allowance, and without receiving credit for hours missed if the member has committed a third offense in accordance with paragraph D of the Rule of Conduct section of this agreement. - 3.
-A member will be suspended without any AmeriCorps benefits, including living allowance, and without receiving credit for hours missed if the member is charged with a violent felony of the sale or distribution of a controlled substance, or convicted of the possession of a controlled substance. - 4.
-Any member whose service was suspended because of being charged with a violent felony or sale or distribution of a controlled substance may be reinstated to service if the member is found not guilty or if the charge is dismissed. - 5.
+- 4. Any member whose service was suspended because of being charged with a violent felony or sale or distribution of a controlled substance may be reinstated to service if the member is found not guilty or if the charge is dismissed. - 5.
 Any member whose service was suspended because of being convicted of a first offense possession of a controlled substance may resume service by demonstration that she/he has enrolled in an approved drug rehabilitation program. - 6.
 A member convicted of a second or third offense of possession of a controlled substance may resume service by demonstration of successful completion of a rehabilitation program (minimum requirements).